MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/python/setup.md

 ---
-description: How to setup one or more Python versions in your GH Actions environment
+description: How to set up one or more Python versions in your GH Actions environment
 ---
 # Setup